-When filing for divorce in Kansas, it is important to understand the process.
+When filing for divorce in Overland Park, Kansas and surrounding areas, including Missouri, it is important to understand the process.
 Divorce can be a stressful process for everyone involved, so it is important to have an experienced legal advocate on your side.

-The divorce process starts with filing a complaint for divorce alleging grounds for divorce and the date of separation and requesting that the court grant you a divorce.
+The divorce process starts with filing a petition for divorce alleging grounds for divorce and the date of separation and requesting that the court grant you a divorce.
 Some requirements for being granted a divorce in Kansas are strict, so it is important to consult an attorney.
-Do not try to represent yourself even if you can agree on many major issues with your spouse regarding settlement.
+Do not try to represent yourself, even if you can agree on many major issues with your spouse regarding a settlement.

-To file a complaint for divorce in Kansas, you or the defendant must have resided in the state for at least 60 days prior to filing the complaint for divorce.
+To file a petition for divorce in Kansas, you or the defendant must have resided in the state for at least 60 days before filing the petition for divorce.
 Residency is based on the facts of your situation, including where you have registered to vote, where you received your state-issued ID, and paying property taxes within the state.

 Certain exceptions to the division of marital assets apply.
 If you have received a gift or inheritance, this may not be deemed marital property subject to division in divorce court.
 This means that you may be entitled to be awarded the property in a decree of divorce free and clear of any claims by your ex-spouse.

 An exception applies if you have co-mingled marital funds with those that are deemed to be non-marital.
 For example, if you have used an inheritance to pay for improvements on a home purchased during the marriage, the value of the improvements may be subject to division in your divorce case.

 Spousal maintenance is also known as alimony.
 An award of spousal support is based on the length of the marriage, the income of both spouses, and the need for support of the spouse who is requesting support.
 Spousal maintenance is most likely to be awarded if your marriage has lasted several years, if you or your spouse has given up schooling a career to manage the household, and if you or your spouse has been the primary caretaker for your children.